Explicit 27: Eye of the Tiger - Survivor

 17:52

-I think we should we should write a strongly worded letter to know this is what I call
+how the fuck i think we should we should write a strongly worded letter to now this is what i call

 17:56